rogerpence/styling-fontaweseome-svgs/README.md

 > CSS](https://piccalil.li/blog/cube-css/) methodology (which is also
 > embraced by [Every Layout](https://every-layout.dev/)).
 Andy's
 > concepts styling at the highest level possible makes a lot of sense.
-> I'm still experiment with his concepts, but tried to appy some of them
+> I'm still experiment with his concepts, but tried to apply some of them
 > here to style Font Awesome SVGs.
 The idea of having CSS primitives
 > that apply ripple-down styling eliminates the need to style SVGs at
 > the SVG tag level.
-That said, you could easily apply more specfic,
+That said, you could easily apply more specific,
 > granular CSS to do localized styling.

 ### Coloring SVGs